 Concussions and Car Accidents

 Injuries caused by car accidents in Texas can often be severe.
-And among the most severe injuries drivers and passengers sustain in crashes are concussions, a type of traumatic brain injury (TBI).
+Among the most severe injuries drivers and passengers sustain in crashes are concussions, a type of traumatic brain injury (TBI).

 The effects of a concussion can be deceptive.
 Sometimes, head injuries sustained in motor vehicle accidents can appear mild at first.
 Or perhaps you have constant headaches, headaches that won’t go away or delayed headaches that appear several days or weeks after your accident.
 What people might not realize is many seemingly mild concussions turn out to be severe, life-altering injuries.